 A child is entitled to a full-time place in the September following their fourth birthday.
-Parents can defer entry to the school and/or send their child part time until later in the school year but not beyond the point at which they reach compulsory school age, nor beyond the beginning of the summer term of the academic year for which the original application was accepted.
-This only relates to deferred entry, not part time attendance.
+Parents can defer entry to the school until later in the school year but not beyond the point at which they reach compulsory school age, nor beyond the beginning of the summer term of the academic year for which the original application was accepted.
+Parents can also arrange for their child to attend part time until they reach compulsory school age.